Voynich Manuscript — Shiny Side Out

 Three new flower / reproductive structure types

 F7 Catkin/Caterpillar — segmented ovoid seed pods (f.28, f.86).
-F8 Vine/Spiral stem — leaves spiralling in corkscrew habit, consistent with Convolvulus bindweed (f.22).
-F9 Scale-cone — overlapping scale structure consistent with a pine cone (f.24).
+F8 Vine/Spiral stem — corkscrew habit consistent with Convolvulus bindweed (f.22).
+F9 Scale-cone — overlapping scales consistent with pine cone (f.24).
 Total flower types: 6 → 9.

 Decipherment Leads